barry-waldbaum-rl/reat-vm-setup/README.md

 ```

+You should get:
-You should get n1 = 172.18.0.21 and s1 = 172.18.0.31.
+- n1 = 172.18.0.21
+- s1 = 172.18.0.31

 29. If not, run the following commands to stop and remove the DNS container.
-Then restart the vanilla DNS server in a container and reconfigure and test until it works.
+Then restart the vanilla DNS server in a container as before, reconfigure it and test again until it works.

+NOTE: Skip these commands if it's working.

 ```bash
 exit